 In 2018, Sea Change SMC released a Sea Level Rise Vulnerability Assessment for the entire Bayshore and the North Coast (Half Moon Bay north).
 With new data from the U.S. Geological Survey, the County will be working with the San Mateo Resource Conservation District and Revell Coastal, Inc. to complete the last phase of the County’s sea level rise vulnerability assessment for the south coast of the County, from Half Moon Bay south to the County line.
 The south coast of San Mateo County is known for its beaches, parks and open spaces, its ocean views, close-knit communities, farms, redwood forests, and scenic State Route 1.
 Below are the project phases.

 Stakeholder engagement will begin in late summer/early fall and will be a critical piece throughout the project and the tasks below.
-This process will include stakeholder interviews and data synthesis, community conversations, walking tours of vulnerable areas, hands-on workshops, and student engagement.

 Mapping sea level rise risks (Winter 2021).
 Collaboration with U.S. Geological Survey and Revell Coastal, Inc. to develop maps of areas affected by sea level rise, storms and erosion.
 This task includes working with scientists, agencies, and community members to collect data on assets that might be at risk from sea level rise and flooding.